Sarah Bedi’s deaf thriller about authoritarian systems is an imaginative tackling of disability politics, but by no means straightforward – ★★★

 While some plot points are convoluted, St Clair is exceptional as Jo, portraying her as a woman as methodical and resourceful as her own creation in a way which makes all the random and unexplained misfortune which happens to her all the more devastating.
 She leads a cast who deliver strong performances despite the occasional bizarre pieces of dialogue.
 One scene sees Jo’s son Andrew (William Grint) talk to his girlfriend Kelly (Erin Siobhan Hutching), in which the latter proclaims “I don’t need a hero ’cause I’m a feminist”.
 In another, two presenters (Catherine Bailey and George Eggay) interview Jo with exaggerated enthusiasm while announcing a January heatwave – a likely nod to climate change which doesn’t quite come to fruition.
 Ralph Boggard completes the company with a string of roles, his strongest being as Jo’s under pressure colleague, Daz.

 In trying to explore a plethora of ideas in a short running time, The Process doesn’t quite go from A to Z, but it does create some impressive twists and turns along the way.

 The Process is now playing at The Bunker Theatre until 1 February.

-Disclaimer: I was invited to watch The Process for free in exchange for a review of the performance.
-I did not receive payment for this review.
-All opinions stated are honest and my own.
+Disclaimer: I was invited to watch The Process for free in exchange for a review of the performance as a member of the press.
+I did not receive payment for this review and all opinions stated are honest and my own.